Who Is Miley Cyrus?

 Cyrus resumed her film work in 2015 by appearing as herself in two holiday comedies: The Night Before, starring Seth Rogen and Joseph Gordon-Levitt, and the Bill Murray variety special A Very Murray Christmas.
 The following year she teamed with Woody Allen to star in the Amazon series Crisis in Six Scenes.

 Already a veteran of the small screen, Cyrus put her hosting duties to task once again as one of the new female coaches of season 11 of The Voice — the other being Alicia Keys.
 The women competed to discover the top artist, alongside veteran coaches Adam Levine and Blake Shelton.
-Cyrus left at the end of the season, but returned for No. 13 in 2017.
+Cyrus left at the end of the season but returned for season 13 in 2017.

-Next up for the singer and actress was a featured role in the June 2019 season 5 opener of Netflix's anthology series Black Mirror, in which she played a pop star named Ashley O.
+Cyrus also had a featured role in the June 2019 season 5 opener of the TV series Black Mirror, in which she played a pop star named Ashley O.

 Copyright Infringement Lawsuit